Common Horse Colors, Patterns & Markings Explained (with pictures)

 Basic horse colors

-Some people consider gray and white to be basic coat colors but in fact, there are only really three basic horse colors, black, bay, and chestnut.
+Some people consider gray and white to be basic coat colors but in fact, there are only really three basic horse colors from a genetics standpoin, black, bay, and chestnut.
 These three colors are produced by a combination of just two genes, the extension gene (E) which is responsible for deciding whether the body color is black or red, and agouti (A) which determines the base color itself.

 • Black – The horse has at least one dominant copy of the extension gene (and either no agouti gene or recessive copies) and is completely black.